openvinotoolkit/openvino/docs/articles_en/about-openvino/compatibility-and-support/supported-models.rst

 Supported Models
 ========================

-The following table lists a selection of models that are validated against various hardware devices.
-The list includes only models used in validation, other models from frameworks supported by OpenVINO may also work properly.
+The following table lists only the models that are validated against various hardware devices.
+Mind you, other models from frameworks supported by OpenVINO may also work properly.

+**500+ AI Models that run on Intel® Core Ultra™ Processors with OpenVINO™ toolkit:**

 .. raw:: html